 Linville Falls is probably the most photographed waterfall in North Carolina.
 It is located on the Blue Ridge Parkway near Milepost 316.4, about 66 miles north of Asheville.
-You can hike to five viewpoints on two trails that leave the Visitors Center (1.5 miles from the Parkway) that offers restrooms, picnic area and an information center (open May-October and weekends in April).
+You can hike to five viewpoints via two trails leaving from the Visitors Center (1.5 miles drive from the Parkway).
+The Visitors Cener offers restrooms, a picnic area and an information center (open May-October and weekends in April).

 Duggers Creek Falls

 An easy 3/10-mile hike from the Visitor Center takes you to a small cascade.
 Read more about Duggers Creek Falls.

 From Asheville, you can take the Blue Ridge Parkway north for about 66 miles (when the Parkway is open - read about possible Parkway closures) to Milepost 316.4.
 The Parkway is closed much of the winter in sections between Asheville and Linville.
 This is a spectacular, winding, leisurely drive.
 Allow two hours.

 A quicker way will take about 1.5 hours (about 75 miles) by taking I-40 East to Marion, get off on US Hwy 221 exit in Marion and head north.
 Take 221 all the way to the Blue Ridge Parkway (passing Linville Caverns), head north on the BRP and the right turn for Linville Falls is about a mile down.